gerkovink/dessert/README.md

 ---

+## Development
+We invite everyone to join the development for this package.
+You can view the progress and open issues and/or actions in the [`Have some dessert Project`](https://github.com/users/gerkovink/projects/2).
+Please adopt the folowing contribution workflow:

+1. Fork this repo
+2. In your own fork, create a new branch
+3. Work in your new branch
+4. Submit a pull-request to `dessert:main` for review

+---

+# Funding
 This project has been funded by the 2022 Open Science Fund at Utrecht University.
 The repository with the Fund application form [can be found here](https://github.com/gerkovink/OpenScienceFund2022).

----

-## Development
-We invite everyone to join the development for this package.
-You can view the progress and open issues and/or actions in the [`Have some dessert Project`](https://github.com/users/gerkovink/projects/2)

 ---